 - Transfer to the oven and allow to cook for 15 minutes.

-- Take the crumble out of the oven and drizzle the Bad Brownie Salted Caramel Sauce and return to the oven for a further 10 minutes
+- Take the crumble out of the oven and drizzle the salted caramel sauce and return to the oven for a further 10 minutes

 - Remove and allow to cool for 5 to 10 minutes, or until the topping has hardened, before serving.

-- To Decorate: Serve it with vanilla ice cream and the remaining Bad Brownie salted caramel sauce.
+- To Decorate: Serve it with vanilla ice cream and the salted caramel sauce.
 Enjoy!

 - If you don’t have or like oats then feel free to replace with an extra cup of flour.